Herbert Morrison: Early life

-Morrison was born in Stockwell, Lambeth, London, youngest child (there being three boys and four girls) of police constable Henry Morrison (died 1917) and Priscilla Caroline, née Lyon (died 1907), daughter of an East End carpet fitter.
-Henry Morrison had a "weakness for the bottle", and held Conservative political opinions with which his son would later come to disagree strongly.
+Morrison was born in Brixton, Lambeth, London, youngest child (there being two boys and four girls) of police constable Henry Morrison (c.
+1849−1917) and Priscilla Caroline, née Lyon (c.
+1848−1907), daughter of an East End carpet fitter.
+Henry Morrison had a "weakness for the bottle", and held strong Conservative political opinions with which his son would later come to disagree strongly.

 As a baby, he permanently lost the sight in his right eye due to infection.
 He attended Stockwell Road Primary School and, from the age of 11, St Andrew's Church of England School.
 He left school at 14 to become an errand boy and then a shop assistant.
 He recalled in 1949 in a foreword to P C Hoffman's history of shop worker trades unionism, how hard his life had been: "I started at eight in the morning.
 I finished at half past nine in the evening, ten on Fridays and midnight on Saturdays.
 It was years before we got an early closing day, and then it was five o'clock.
 I enjoyed the work...but it was a dog's life, especially as I was trying to read and study in my spare time".

-His early politics were radical, and he briefly flirted with the Social Democratic Federation over the Independent Labour Party (ILP).
-As a conscientious objector, he worked in a market garden in Letchworth in World War One.
+He developed strong socialist beliefs as a teenager, firstly through listening to street orators, and then through extensive reading.
+He developed an interest in improving social conditions, after deciding that poor living conditions were the cause of many social ills.
+His early politics were radical, and in 1907 he joined the Social Democratic Federation; however, he soon rejected the revolutionary politics of that organisation, and joined the more moderate Independent Labour Party (ILP) in 1910, becoming a dedicated activist.
+During the First World War, although he could have escaped military service due to his blind eye, he chose to make a stand and become a conscientious objector, and he was sent to work in a market garden in Letchworth.

 Political career

+Local politics in London, 1919–1929

+Morrison became a pioneer leader in the London Labour Party (LLP) and one of its leading organisers.
+He was elected to the Metropolitan Borough of Hackney in 1919 when the Labour Party won control of the Borough, and he served as Mayor during 1920–21.
+In 1921 he came into conflict with many in the LLP in opposing the Poplar Rates Rebellion in the neighbouring borough of Poplar, led by the future party leader George Lansbury.
+Morrison believed that unconstitutional direct action would harm Labour's electoral appeal.

+He was elected to the London County Council (LCC) in 1922.
+Morrison quickly rose to the top of the London Labour Party, becoming its Chief Whip in 1923, and its leader in 1925.